ronchiko/Walrus/README.md

 To use Walrus in your project you do like any other library, link `libwalrus` with your project and use the header inside the `include` to get interface with the function.

+## How to build

+You need cmake version 3.10 or higher to build, and to build both shell and library run `cmake --build .`